Improved Performance Guarantees for Orthogonal Group Synchronization via Generalized Power Method: Preliminaries

 This semidefinite relaxation is a generalization of Goemans-Williamson relaxation~\cite{GW95} for graph max-cut.
 The global maximizer of~\eqref{def:sdp} can be recovered by using a standard convex program solver~\cite{GB14,NN94}.
 However, due to the relaxation, it is likely that the solution to~\eqref{def:sdp} does not match that to~\eqref{def:od}.
 Therefore, one major theoretical question is the tightness, i.e., when~\eqref{def:od} and~\eqref{def:sdp} share the same global maximizer.
 More generally, we are interested in when~\eqref{def:od} is solvable by an algorithm with polynomial time complexity.
 The answer depends on the value of $\sigma$: for~\eqref{def:od} with small $\sigma$, it is more likely to obtain the optimal solution.

 Our discussion focuses on answering two questions: (a) when is the SDP relaxation tight?
 How does the tightness depend on $\sigma$?; (b) if the SDP is tight, does there exist an efficient algorithm to recover the optimal solution to~\eqref{def:sdp} and~\eqref{def:od}?
-Now we introduce the generalized power method: the algorithm consists of a two-step procedure widely employed in nonconvex optimization literature~\cite{CLS15,MWYC18,ZB18}: first we find a good initialization by using spectral method and then show the global convergence of the generalized power method.
-Before proceeding to the algorithm, we give a few useful definitions.
+Now we introduce the generalized power method: the algorithm consists of a two-step procedure widely employed in nonconvex optimization literature~\cite{CLS15,MWCC20,ZB18}: first we find a good initialization by using spectral method and then show the global convergence of the generalized power method.
+Before proceeding to the algorithm, we give a few useful definitions. { \begin{definition}[Generalized ``phase"] The generalized ``phase" of a matrix $\BPsi\in\RR^{d\times d}$ is defined as